masai-school/full-stack-dev-1908/course/week_8/day_5/coding_1.md

 **SUBMISSION:**

-- You must update the Day 3 Coding 2 session with new features.
+- You must update the Week 8 Day 3 Coding 2 session with new features.

 **React Router 2**